belinhacbr/blog/_posts/2015-12-01-hello-world.md

 </div>
 </section> --><!-- /#table-of-contents -->

- I've been thinking about doing a blog for a while, now It's time.
+ I've been thinking about writing for a while, now It's time.
 This will be a place to store all the thinking that I have after an inspiring conversation about software, FOSS, technology, games or anything that worth to be archived.

  Here's why: I have a bad memory, that's a fact.
 I can't avoid it.
-And sometimes when it rains, I have this huge wave of thoughts and looks like it works like the tides, after a while it's gone.
+And sometimes ~~when it rains~~, I have this huge wave of thoughts and looks like it works like the tides, after a while it's gone.
 Even when I talk to someone about it, I forget and It's really annoying and embarrassing.
 Fortunately, our ancestors overcome this kind of problem long time ago by inventing the writing, now It's time to use it in this case.
 See you soon earthlings!